 You could also go for a simple green salad or even a Greek salad with olives and feta cheese.
 Not quite authentic, but the flavours mingle well.

 The third option would be to serve the falafel as an appetiser with the tahini dipping sauce on the side.

-Store in the fridge in an airtight container for up to 3 days.
+Refrigerator: Store in the fridge in an airtight container for up to 3 days.

-More keto cauliflower recipes
+Here are more keto cauliflower recipes to try:

 Tried this recipe?
 Give it a star rating below!

-Low Carb Keto Falafel (Cauliflower Recipe)
+Low Carb Keto Falafel (Cauliflower Recipe)from Sugar Free Londoner

 Note: The servings slider only changes the first amount in each line and not any subsequent amounts.
 Please make your own calculations where necessary. ***As an Amazon Associate I earn from qualifying purchases.